Klewang-class fast attack craft: History

 The Indonesian Navy ordered the first of four for delivery starting in 2012.
 The first of these was named and was launched on 29 August 2012; however, only four weeks later the ship caught fire on 28 September while undergoing fit-out in Banyuwangi, and was completely destroyed.

 Replacement

-A replacement 63 m trimaran was ordered in Banyuwangi, and was expected to be launched in early 2016.
-In the interim period, advances in infusable vinylester resin chemistry have seen the incorporation of nano particles into the resin.
-These particles aid the transfer of the resin through the carbon/glass fibre matrix and allow the use of fire retardant grade vinylester for infusion.
-This makes the carbon fibre composite structure of the new vessel self-extinguishing.
+A replacement 63-meter trimaran was ordered in Banyuwangi and was expected to be launched in early 2016.
+During this interim period, advances in infusable vinylester resin chemistry have led to the incorporation of nanoparticles into the resin.
+These particles facilitate the transfer of the resin through the carbon/glass fiber matrix and enable the use of fire-retardant grade vinylester for infusion.
+As a result, the carbon fiber composite structure of the new vessel becomes self-extinguishing.
 The ship was launched on 21 August 2021, and named as KRI Golok (hull no. 688).
 Golok was commissioned on 14 January 2022 at Surabaya.